Jenny022D/Jenny022D.github.io/_projects/fruit-project.md

   vegaEmbed('#vis', spec);
 </script>

+## Prose
+The context plot at the top of the dashboard provides the macro view of the data, showing the average cost differences between fruit forms (frozen, fresh, canned, and juice) before allowing the user to dive into the micro details of each specific fruit.

+Context chart: displays the average cost per cup by preperation form which sets the context for the economic argument.
+Interactive explorer: The linked scatter and bar charts now use more professional layout, avoiding the overlapping text issues by streamlining the sizing.
+USDA Vegetable Prices 2023

 This interactive dashboard lets readers explore how fruit form affects price.
 The top chart shows the average price per cup equivalent by fruit form, such as fresh, frozen, canned, dried, or juice.
 When readers click a form, the lower charts filter to show only fruits in that category.
 The scatterplot compares retail price with price per cup equivalent, while the bar chart shows preparation yield for selected fruits.